WillPapper/Useful-Utils/README.md

 **To add a utility, simply follow these three steps:**

-1. Copy the "useful-utils-template" directory
+1. Copy the "useful-utils-template" directory and rename it to your utility's name

 2. Fill out the README and add your code